jhuapl-bio/microbert/README.md

 ### Batched Inference

-We provide a script to run batched taxonomic classification on input FASTA/FASTQ sequences using a trained genomic language model.
+We provide a script to run batched classification on input FASTA/FASTQ sequences using a trained genomic language model.
 The script loads a saved `DataProcessor`, model weights, and the base model tokenizer.
 It processes sequences in batches and outputs predictions per label, saving the results to a JSON file.

 ```